 The main carbohydrate in dairy is lactose, which many of us struggle to digest.
-In fact, lactose intolerance is thought to affect 75% of us!2 And, lactose intolerance is present in at least half of IBS (Irritable Bowel Syndrome) patients.3
+In fact, lactose intolerance is thought to affect up to 75% of us!2 And, lactose intolerance is present in at least half of IBS (Irritable Bowel Syndrome) patients.3

 Lactose is an irritant for your gut in many ways, causing gas, bloating, diarrhoea and discomfort.4

 We thought; why take something full of dairy if you want to improve your gut health?

 For us, it’s not just about what’s inside our probiotic drinks … it’s about what’s taken out as well.
 That’s why Biomel is dairy-free and gluten-free.
 We also add beneficial nutrients that are traditionally found in dairy, like Calcium - so you’re not missing out.

 2. Vegan Probiotics are Better for the Planet